TortoiseWolfe/rn_Turtorial_Outline/Phase_08_Admin_merged.md

 ```bash
 npm run scaffold-ScriptHammer-Admin
 ```

-Type `y` to overwrite or create.
-It’s all set.
+Confirm with “y” to create all files.
+Perfect for skipping manual steps.

 ---